A numerical approach to particle creation in accelerating toy models: Methodology

-We call ``translation'' the procedure of populating the initial slice of the foliation reaching $\scri^+$, with data from the former evolution departing from $\scri^-$, which uses another foliation.
-For the translation we need to relate the signal described at the ingoing slices to the signal at the outgoing slices.
-First observe on Figure \ref{fig:Translation} that the data of $\phi$ (and $\Pi$) on a single outgoing slice at $t_p=t_{p_{match}}$ (green line) is present on multiple ingoing slices (red lines), i.e., at different $t_m$ instants.
+We will refer to ``translation'' the procedure of populating the initial slice of the foliation reaching $\scri^+$ \adr{(``out'' foliation)}, with data from the former evolution departing from $\scri^-$, which uses another foliation \adr{(``in'' foliation)}.
+For the translation we need to relate the signal described at the ingoing slices to the signal at the outgoing slices. {As shown in} Figure \ref{fig:Translation}, the data of $\phi_{\omega_0}$ (and $\Pi_{\omega_0}$) on a single outgoing $t_p=t_{p_{match}}$ slice (green line) {intersects with} multiple ingoing slices (red lines), i.e., at different $t_m$ instants.

 To perform this translation, we recall the equations

 Equating the values of $\tilde t$ above and choosing a specific $t_p=t_{p_{match}}$, i.e., a specific slice extending towards $\scri^+$, we can obtain the value of the radius $r$ as a function of $t_m$, $r=r(t_m)$, i.e., as a function of the slices extending towards $\scri^-$.
 By further requiring that $r \geq 0$ the function we obtain is